UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 vignette.
 (These tools also accept designs in $(-1, 1)$ spaces as long as you set the `scale` argument to `convertDesignToInput()`.)

+### Tests

+There are some tests in the `tests/` folder.
+The `bash` script file `testScript.sh` gives details.
+These are mostly brute force sense checks on the outputs.
+Paths to the `MetaWardsData` folder will have to be updated on different machines.

 ## Running the model on Catalyst

 Once the design has been generated and the `inputs/disease.dat` file specified, the